South Africa’s Gold Market 2025: Prices, Top Dealers & Trends

 - Expands global accessibility to South African gold markets.

-5 Eco-Friendly Gold Extraction & Processing
+Eco-Friendly Gold Extraction & Processing:

 New methods like cyanide-free gold processing and bioleaching (using bacteria to extract gold from ore) are being adopted to reduce environmental damage.
-Sustainable tailings management and water recycling systems are also improving mining sustainability.

 Impact: